rhyswynne/easy-digital-downloads-taxamo-integration/readme.txt

 == Changelog ==

+= 1.4 =
+* Allows tax to fall back should Taxamo returns zero.
+Useful for non EU companies using the system if they have alternate tax defined.
+* Tested with Easy Digital Downloads 2.3

+*Time Taken - 1 hour*

 = 1.3.1 =
 * Uses the EDD Customer IP rather than the IP, stops wrong information being recorded with some orders.